AdobeDocs/genstudio.en/help/user-guide/concepts.md

 # Introduction to GenStudio

-GenStudio is a standalone enterprise product that embodies Adobe's Content Supply Chain to streamline marketing campaigns.
+GenStudio is a standalone enterprise product that embodies Adobe's content supply chain to streamline marketing campaigns.
 It is challenging to build personalized, brand-approved content at scale, monitor effectiveness, and adapt quickly to the ever-changing market.
 GenStudio brings Creative Cloud and Experience Cloud together in one application that leverages generative AI as a performance multiplier for enterprise marketing teams.

 With GenStudio you can: